DHTMLX/docs-suite/docs/grid/api/grid_dragitem_config.md

 # dragItem

-@short: enables the possibility to reorder grid columns by drag and drop
+@short: enables the possibility to reorder grid columns and rows by drag and drop

-@signature: {'dragItem?: "column";'}
+@signature: dragItem?: IDragType;

 @example:
 var grid = new dhx.Grid("grid_container", {